 |COLLEGE||FIRST ROUND DRAFT PICKS|

 When it comes to the first round, Michigan has a solid grip atop the record books.
-Boston College and Minnesota trail with 21 apiece while Boston University and North Dakota are right behind them with 20.
+Minnesota trails with 22 apiece while Boston College, Boston University and North Dakota are right behind.
 Only one other school has cracked the double-digit mark through 58 years — Wisconsin.
-The top six have combined for 120 of the NHL's 173 first-round picks, close to 70 percent.

 Of these teams, Michigan, Minnesota and Wisconsin all now play in the Big Ten.
 In other words, it's not hard to figure out which conference might have the most first-round picks.
 But, here's a breakdown of which leagues produce the most top-round talent in the NHL.